DOI-USGS/ISIS3/README.md

         for Anaconda 3.4 and up - conda activate isis3
         prior to Anaconda 3.4 - source activate isis3

+### Practical Usage with other conda packages

+If you don't use conda for anything else on your computer, you can skip this section.

+If you use conda to install other packages, you may run into difficulties with adding the isis conda pacakge to those environments or adding other conda pacakges to the isis environment you just created above.
+This is because the isis conda package pins a number of requirements that may clash with other packages.

+At this time, we recommend creating the isis environment as detailed above, and then not adding any other conda packages to it.
+This is similar to the best practice usage of not adding any conda packages to your 'base' conda environment.

+Instead, when you need to have a conda environment with other packages that also needs to be able to run ISIS programs, we have two different options.
+In both cases, we'll assume that you create a new environment called 'working' (but it could be named anything) that you want to add some conda packages to, but from which you also want ISIS access.

+The first step is to create 'working' and add whatever conda packages you want.

+#### Easy mode, with stacking

+1.  conda activate isis3

+2.  conda activate --stack working

+That's it.
+Told you it was easy.

+This activates the isis3 environment, gets it all set up, and then it 'stacks' the new working environment on top of it.
+To get out, you'll have to `conda deactivate` two times to get out of `working` and then out of `isis3`.

+#### Harder mode, with activation script hacking

+The above stacking situation may have issues if you have a particularly complicated set of packages or other dependencies.
+This this means you'll probably need a solution like this.
+The idea here is that the only thing you *really* need in your 'working' environment are the ISIS environment variables and the path to the ISIS executables.

+And we can do this via customizations in the conda environment's activate.d and deactivate.d directories.
+Adding these things can also be done manually from the command line, but encoding them in the activate.d and deactivate.d scripts is handy.

+1. Create your conda environment however you like, adding whatever packages you need.
+If you were reading the directions above, you've already done this.

+2. Locate the path to your ISIS conda environment.
+Depending on how you installed conda, it may be in `$HOME/.anaconda3/envs/isis3/` or somewhere similar.
+Likewise, your new 'working' environment will then be at `$HOME/.anaconda3/envs/working`.

+3. Copy the ISIS activation and deactivation scripts to your new environment:

+        cd $HOME/.anaconda3/envs/
+        mkdir -p /working/etc/conda/activate.d/
+        mkdir -p /working/etc/conda/deactivate.d/
+        cp isis3/etc/conda/activate.d/env_vars.sh /working/etc/conda/activate.d/env_vars.sh
+        cp isis3/etc/conda/deactivate.d/env_vars.sh /working/etc/conda/deactivate.d/env_vars.sh

+Copy the appropriate `env_vars.*` files for your shell, if it isn't the .sh flavor.

+4. Edit the copied activation file to add the ISIS executable directory to the path, by adding this line at the end:

+        export PATH=$PATH:$ISISROOT/bin

+Or whatever is appropriate for your shell.

+5. Edit the copied deactivation file to remove the path, by adding this line at the end:

+        export PATH=`echo -n $PATH | awk -v RS=: -v ORS=: '/isis3/ {next} {print}' | sed 's/:$//'`;`

+If your ISIS environment is not called `isis3`, then you need to replace that part in the awk line above.
+You can look in the `activate.d/env_vars.sh` file to see what it should be.

+Adding the lines in steps 4 and 5, manually adds the executable directory of the ISIS environment to your path (step 4), and then manually removes it (step 5) on deactivation.
+If you are using some other shell, you may need to use a different syntax to add and remove these elements to your path.

 ### Updating

   To update to a new version of ISIS up to version 3.9.1, simply run `conda update isis3`